hpc-cofc/example-runs/geology/WASS/README.md

 To run the test in interactive mode, please enter the following commands in a terminal
 * go to the directory containing WASS:
-  * `cd $HOME/gnu83/wass/test`
+  * `cd $HOME/gnu83/wass`
 * make a copy of the `test` directory.
 We are copying it to `test-random`, but you can pick any name
   * `cp -r test test-random`
+* go into the copy directory
+  * `cd test-random`
 * load up MATLAB and CUDA libraries
   * `module load math/matlab/r2019a cuda/10.1`
 * run the test by entering the following command
-   * `matlab -nodesktop -nodisplay -nosplash < ./test_pipeline.m > ./test_pipeline-batch-mode.out`
+  * `matlab -nodesktop -nodisplay -nosplash < ./test_pipeline.m > ./test_pipeline-interactive-mode.out`

-The test takes some 15-20 minutes to complete.
-When it is complete, you should have a file named `test_pipeline-batch-mode.out` and a directory called `output` in the same test folder.
+The test takes about 15 minutes to complete.
+When it is complete, you should have a file named `test_pipeline-interactive-mode.out` and a directory called `output` in the same test folder.

 ### Testing in compute nodes using queue manager